Salty olives add a depth of flavor to this rustic bread recipe!

 If, for some reason, you have extra bread to use up, I highly recommend warming the bread and smothering it with butter, toasting it and smearing it with cream cheese, or turning it into croutons for an easy panzanella (bread salad).

 I like to store my bread by placing it on a small cutting board, then wrapping the bread and the board loosely in a large flour sack towel.
 This keeps the bread from drying out while still allowing enough air to pass through to prevent the bread from molding.
-See the link below if you need to order one.
+Use this link to order these white flour sack dish towels from Amazon.

 More ideas with Bob’s Red Mill products: